Rule of law: Comparative approaches

+Education

+UNESCO has argued that education has an important role in promoting the rule of law and a culture of lawfulness, providing an important protective function by strengthening learners' abilities to face and overcome difficult life situations.
+Young people can be important contributors to a culture of lawfulness, and governments can provide educational support that nurtures positive values and attitudes in future generations.
+A movement towards education for justice seeks to promote the rule of law in schools.

+Political science

+Francis Fukuyama in his book The Origins of Political Order states the rule of law is a requirement for stability.

 Status in various jurisdictions

 The rule of law has been considered one of the key dimensions that determine the quality and good governance of a country.
-Research, like the Worldwide Governance Indicators, defines the rule of law as: "the extent to which agents have confidence and abide by the rules of society, and in particular the quality of contract enforcement, the police and the courts, as well as the likelihood of crime or violence."
+Research, like the Worldwide Governance Indicators, defines the rule of law as "the extent to which agents have confidence and abide by the rules of society, and in particular the quality of contract enforcement, the police and the courts, as well as the likelihood of crime or violence."
 Based on this definition the Worldwide Governance Indicators project has developed aggregate measurements for the rule of law in more than 200 countries, as seen in the map at right.
-Other evaluations such as the WJP Rule of Law Index show that adherence to rule of law fell in 61% of countries in 2022.
+Other evaluations such as the World Justice Project Rule of Law Index show that adherence to rule of law fell in 61% of countries in 2022.
 Globally, this means that 4.4 billion people live in countries where rule of law declined in 2021.

+Lapses in the rule of law can arise in conflict between two or more countries.

 Europe

 The preamble of the rule of law European Convention for the Protection of Human Rights and Fundamental Freedoms says "the governments of European countries which are like-minded and have a common heritage of political traditions, ideals, freedom and the rule of law".

-In France and Germany the concepts of rule of law (Etat de droit and Rechtsstaat respectively) are analogous to the principles of constitutional supremacy and protection of fundamental rights from public authorities (see public law), particularly the legislature.
+In France and Germany the concepts of rule of law (Etat de droit and Rechtsstaat respectively) are analogous to the principles of constitutional supremacy and protection of fundamental rights from public authorities, particularly the legislature.
 France was one of the early pioneers of the ideas of the rule of law.
-The German interpretation is more "rigid" but similar to that of France and the United Kingdom.
+The German interpretation is more rigid but similar to that of France and the United Kingdom.

-Finland's constitution explicitly requires rule of law by stipulating that "the exercise of public powers shall be based on an Act.
-In all public activity, the law shall be strictly observed."

 United Kingdom

-In the United Kingdom the rule of law is a long-standing principle of the way the country is governed, dating from Magna Carta in 1215 and the Bill of Rights 1689.
+In the United Kingdom the rule of law is a long-standing principle of the way the country is governed, dating from England's Magna Carta in 1215 and the Bill of Rights 1689.
 In the 19th century classic work Introduction to the Study of the Law of the Constitution (1885), A. V. Dicey, a constitutional scholar and lawyer, wrote of the twin pillars of the British constitution: the rule of law and parliamentary sovereignty.